 As part of the John Lewis Partnership you can enjoy all the benefits of being a Co Owner of the business.
 Working in one of the Partnerships 5 Hotels, open to employees of John Lewis & Waitrose, you get the satisfaction of providing a great leisure benefit for Partners whilst working at a beautiful country club set in 120 acres, on the river.

 As with any hotel, working at The Odney club can be hard work.
 In front of house areas, you spend many hours on your feet.
 In housekeeping, the work is physically demanding and many departments require you to work a mixture of early mornings and evenings, not to mention weekends.
 That said, if you love providing great customer service and pride yourself in delivering a total guest experience which exceeds the marketplace, the Pro's outweigh the Cons.

 Shout about what a great place to work The Odney Club is.

 I applied online.
-I interviewed at John Lewis in August 2017.
+I interviewed at John Lewis.

-- 5 ways to handle a customer who is upset or angry.
+5 ways to deal with a difficult customer

 make sure you speak and get your points in there but also listen to everyone in your group and then present them to everyone in the room then they take you out for one on ones where they leave you waiting till your finally picked then go through 8 questions and write down your answers scoring you. its a bit off putting when answering a question and the person your talking to is writing down your answer but stay focused and you can always ask them to read out the questions again. the whole process was supposed to be around 2 hours mine ran over, got a email 2 weeks after.